13 Pros and Cons of Being a Physical Therapist Assistant

 Your employer may also have different requirements on the type of hours that you need to be flexible with.
 If you are working at a public school district, then your work hours would most likely revolve around the school calendar, so having some leeway in terms of your work hours is helpful if not necessary.

-How Much Does A Physical Therapist Assistant Make?
+How Much Does a Physical Therapist Assistant Make?

 As a physical therapist assistant, you will find that there is a wide range of variations in your salary based on your level of experience.
 The entry-level salary for this profession is around $33,840 a year, which will break down to $16.27 an hour.
 Once you get some experience under your belt, you will increase your salary to $28.74 an hour or $59,770 a year.
 Now, if you have gained top-level expertise, you will undoubtedly be rewarded for it.
 Top-level experience in this career will have you earning $39.65 an hour or $82,470 a year.
 The average salary for a physical therapist assistant is $28.58 or $59,440 a year.